arcAstroVR/arcAstroVR/README.md

  The observer(Camera) can be moved using the keyboard and mouse.
  Basically, drag the left mouse button to set the direction of travel, and press the `W` and `S` keys to move forward and backward.
- * Line of sight/direction of travel: The viewpoint moves with the `left mouse button`.
+ * Line of sight/direction of travel: The viewpoint moves with the `right mouse button`.
  * Change viewpoint: `tab` key can be used to switch between the own viewpoint and the third-person viewpoint.
  * Move: `W` key move forward in the direction of viewpoint, `S` key move backward from the direction of viewpoint, `A` key move left, `D` key move right.
  * High speed: You can move at high speed by holding down `Shift` key while moving.